 Question: I’m a doctor, often working 12-hour days and on call some weekends.
 I rode some centuries last season but was undertrained.
 How can I get the most benefit out of training a maximum of 10 hours per week? — Eric B.

-Coach Fred Matheny Replies: If you have 10 hours a week, that’s plenty of time to prepare for long rides.
+RBR Replies: If you have 10 hours a week, that’s plenty of time to prepare for long rides.
 In fact, seven hours can be sufficient if you plan carefully and include some intensity in your schedule.

 Here’s how to divide seven weekly hours of training: